irfanhakim-as/homelab-wiki/courses/container.md

 > [!TIP]
 > In general, services that could be deployed with Docker (Compose) could also be deployed with Podman (Compose) and vice versa.

-This section details all topics pertaining to [Open Container Initiative (OCI)](https://opencontainers.org/about/overview) container runtimes such as Docker and Podman.
+This section details all topics pertaining to [Open Container Initiative (OCI)](https://opencontainers.org/about/overview) Container Runtimes such as Docker and Podman.

 ### Setting Up a Container Runtime

-This details the installation and configuration process of container runtimes on a Linux system:
+This details the installation and configuration process of Container Runtimes on a Linux system:

 - [Docker](../topics/docker.md#setup)
 - [Docker on OpenMediaVault (OMV)](../topics/omv.md#installing-docker)